geekswagg/AzTS-docs/06-Customizing AzTS for your org/Extend_AzTS_Soln_Scenarios/UpdateDefaultMetadata.md

 <b>Next Steps:</b>

-1. Deploy the changes:
+1. Verify your local system CHANGES:
+ You can verify your changes in the Log Analytics Workspace with the help of this query.
+    ``` kusto
+    AzSK_ControlResults_CL
+    | where TimeGenerated > ago(30m)
+    | where ControlName_s == "Azure_Storage_AuthN_Dont_Allow_Anonymous" or ControlName_s == "Azure_Storage_DP_Encrypt_In_Transit" or ControlName_s == "Azure_Storage_DP_Use_Secure_TLS_Version"
+    ```
+    Few simple queries are provided in this [link](https://github.com/azsk/AzTS-docs/tree/main/01-Setup%20and%20getting%20started#4-log-analytics-visualization) related to the inventory and Control Scan summary for reference.
+Deploy the changes:

-You can deploy the JSON files with your changes in your current AzTS solution now using the helper script.
+2. You can deploy the JSON files with your changes in your current AzTS solution now using the helper script.
 Please follow the steps mentioned below.

 - Download the script from [here](./Scripts/DeployCustomControlConfiguration.ps1)